- Class: Mammalia

 - Genus: Saiga

 - Subspecies: tatarica (dominant species); mongolica (found in western Mongolia)

 The nose knows.
 It’s big, it’s bulbous, and it’s a pretty nifty adaptation!
 The remarkable proboscis-like saiga nose drapes over its mouth and points downward.
 The bones on the inside of the nose are complex and convoluted, and the nasal openings are lined with hairs, glands, and mucous tracts.
 Each nostril is a sac lined with mucous membranes.
-The only other animal with a similar schnozzle is a whale!
 This mysterious muzzle may help the saiga warm up inhaled frigid winter air and filter out dust during the arid summer months.
 Not surprisingly, the saiga has a keen sense of smell.

 According to National Geographic,there is evidence that the saiga micro-trunk nose aids in communication and choosing mates, as well.
 The loud nasal roars made by male saiga are thought to advertise body size and condition, and help males woo females.

 The saiga has heavy, wool-like fur with a fringe of long, guard hairs from the chin to the chest.
 During the summer, it is cinnamon buff on the top of the body with darker fur on the side of the face and nose.
 The rump, tail, and underparts are creamy-white.
 In the winter, the coat is thicker and more uniformly pale in color.
 Males have heavily ridged, amber-colored horns that grow 6 to 10 inches (15 to 25 centimeters) long.
 Unfortunately, they are heavily hunted for this accessory.
 This antelope has long, thin legs but is similar in size to a sheep.